Redstone Historic District (Colorado): Geography

-The district is formed by the original townsite for Redstone, using original surveyed lot boundaries on the north, south and east.
+The district is formed by the original townsite for Redstone, using original surveyed lot boundaries on the north, south, and east.
 It is a strip of land running north–south along the Crystal River for a mile and a half (1.5 mi).
-Redstone Boulevard (also County Route 3), lined with some of its original Llewellyn Westinghouse cast iron streetlamps, is the backbone of the district.
+Redstone Boulevard (also County Route 3), lined with some of its original Llewellyn Westinghouse cast-iron streetlamps, is the backbone of the district.

-On the west its boundary follows either State Highway 133 or the east bank of the for roughly one mile from 242 Redstone, and the parallel point on Hill Road, in the north, the limit of the historic portion of town, to where Hawk Creek flows into the Crystal south of Osgood Castle.
+On the west, its boundary follows either State Highway 133 or the east bank of the river for roughly one mile from 242 Redstone, and the parallel point on Hill Road, in the north, the limit of the historic portion of town, to where Hawk Creek flows into the Crystal south of Osgood Castle.
 The 493 acre within those boundaries make it the largest of the four historic districts in the county.

-It includes 32 buildings, three structures and one object.
-Most of the buildings are small wood framed cottages; the larger buildings are primarily located along the mountain slopes.
+It includes 32 buildings, three structures, and one object.
+Most of the buildings are small wood-framed cottages; the larger buildings are primarily located along the mountain slopes.
 Two of the larger buildings, the castle and the Redstone Inn, are themselves listed on the Register.

 A bridge leads across the river to Highway 133, the only road to Redstone.
 Just across it is the smaller Redstone Coke Oven Historic District, the remains of the coking facilities that employed many Redstone residents during the peak of its prosperity.
 On either side of Redstone, mountains rise to summits over 12000 ft.
 Their slopes are mostly undeveloped and part of White River National Forest.
 The eastern slopes are additionally part of the Maroon Bells–Snowmass Wilderness that separates Redstone from the county seat, Aspen, 22.5 mi due east.